jgvfwstone/ArtificialIntelligenceEngines/DeepLearningEnginesCode/Python/Ch08_VariationalAutoencoder/README.md

 * License: MIT, reproduced with permission from the author
 * Original Source: https://github.com/dpkingma/examples/tree/master/vae
 * Description: Trained on MNIST images of digits.
+* Learns to map images of digits (from MNIST data set) from input to output via an informational bottleneck.
 * Notes from the author: This is an improved implementation of the paper (http://arxiv.org/abs/1312.6114) by Kingma and Welling.
 It uses ReLUs and the adam optimizer, instead of sigmoids and adagrad.
 These changes make the network converge much faster.
 * Notes from JVStone: JVS added graph of ELBO during training, plus reconstructed images after training.
 This is a combination of two vae main.py files, from